trakitwireless/trakit-cs-objects/objects/README.md

 ### Prerequisites

-We rely on the Newtonsoft.Json package for serialization between your application and the server.
+We rely on the `Newtonsoft.Json` package for serialization between your application and the Trak-iT API services.

 ## Questions and Feedback